Merzasphor/MWSE/docs/source/types/niMaterialProperty.md

 ### `shininess`

 The shine of the material.
 Value should be >= 0.
+Higher values tend to make the material appear to have a more mirror-like finish.
+Setting this value also marks the material as changed, so that renderer knows that it needs to update its copies of the material settings.

 **Returns**: